BBQ Essentials at the Firehouse Pantry

 -Grill ribs over moderately hot coals or a medium-high flame, basting with the sauce and turning often, until well browned.

-Notes: Liquid Smoke is a natural flavoring used to add a smoky flavor to foods.
-The product is produced by burning hardwood chips and condensing the smoke into a liquid form.
+Notes: Liquid Smoke and Smoke Powder is a natural flavoring used to add a smoky flavor to foods.
+The product is produced by burning hardwood chips and condensing the smoke into a liquid form (and dehydrating it to make the powder).
 It is readily available in the U.S. in the spice or condiment aisle of a grocery store.
 There is no substitute for this ingredient; if you don't have it, simply omit it.

 Make It A Meal: Serve accompanied by Garlic Parmesan Mashed Potatoes and Bacon-Wrapped Garlic Asparagus